 For example, McKenzie points out that product adoption is an important part of his company.
 “After acquiring customers, it’s critical that they use the product and incorporate it within their organisation.
 StartingPoint helps with that.”

 Get your information and workflow management under control with Glasscubes, a workflow enabler and collaboration suite.
-Start your free trial today.
+Request a guided demo of Glasscubes today.

 5 Workflow Management Best Practices

 It’s not enough to simply select a workflow management tool from the market.
 Taub says you need to have a deep understanding of the software and how its features can be used to improve your workflows.
 This means not only training on how to use the tool, but also putting it into practice on actual workflows.